ricardogcolombo/incChar.nvim/README.md

 Plug 'ricardogcolombo/incChar.nvim', { 'do': 'npm --prefix ./rplugin/node/incchar.nvim/ install' }
 ```

+After run PlugInstall use `:UpdateRemotePlugins` and restart neovim

 ### USAGE
 Set the cursor on the letter to change and write: